kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 	- [MaskReconstruction.py](evaluation/MaskReconstruction.py) - This script contains all functions related to manipulation of model output from contour reconstruction to drawing and writing contors.
 	- [runMain.py](evaluation/runMain.py) - Running this script calls MaskRCNN_Evaluation class in Evaluation.py.
 The script is mainly used to generate and save the results (important).
 - [mrcnn](mrcnn) - this folder contains all the core files needed to train Mask R-CNN.
 The model itself is defined in [model.py](mrcnn/model.py).
 Other files in the folder includes [config.py](mrcnn/config.py) (contains Configuration class for Mask R-CNN), [parallel_model.py](mrcnn/parallel_model.py) (to set up parallel processing), [utils.py](mrcnn/utils.py) (contains common utility functions and classes), [visualize.py](mrcnn/visualize.py) (facilitate visualization of model output).
+- example-output - Used for output visualization.
+The content of folder is used to display the results in this README.md file and nothing else - Not used in training or evaluating the model.
 - [requirements.txt](requirements.txt) - contains all the libraries and packages required run the model.
 Specific versions of libraries are defined to ease reproducibility.
 - [setup.py](setup.py) - This file is executed as a part of setup process.
 The process installs the necessary dependencies that are missing.
 Once you have gone through `Setup` section executing this file won't be necessary.
 - [via.html](via.html) - This is fully-fledged VGG annotator.
 The online version of the annotator can be accessed